uwdata/mosaic/docs/examples/mount-sinai.md

 # Mount Sinai

-This demo shows an interactive dashboard of hospital prices:
+This demo shows an interactive dashboard of hospital prices listed by Mount Sinai in New York City.

+The red line is on the diagonal (`y = x`).
+The points represent the minimum and maximum charges for each procedure, medication, or treatment.

+If the price was the same for all patients, the points would be on the diagonal:

 <Example spec="/specs/yaml/mount-sinai.yaml" />